Stephanie Hollenstein: Nazi years

 In the 1930s, she was attracted to the "Männlichkeitskult" (Masculinity Cult) and the military ideals promoted by the Fascists.
 She became a secret member of the Nazi Party (when it was still officially banned in Austria), then rejoined openly after the Anschluss.
 From that time until 1943, she was chairperson of the "Vereinigung Bildender Künstlerinnen der Reichsgaue der Ostmark" (Association of Women Artists of the Reichsgau of Austria).
 During her tenure, she defended the sculptor, Albert Bechtold, and others against charges that their art was "Degenerate"; unsuccessfully for the most part.
+She remained openly lesbian and her own same-sex desire was tolerated as long as it did not cause a public sensation.
 An application for the title of "Professor" was denied on the grounds that she was a strictly local artist whose work often did not set a good example.

 She resigned her position for health reasons.
 The following year, she suffered a heart attack and died shortly after.
 Her remains were returned to Lustenau for burial.
-A municipal art gallery named in her honor was opened in 1971.
+A municipal art gallery named in her honor was opened in 1971, which houses most of her extant work (1,114 numbered items).